Climate and Average Weather Year Round in Lakeland Florida, United States

 Based on the tourism score, the best times of year to visit Lakeland for warm-weather activities are from mid March to mid May and from mid October to early December.

-The hot season lasts for 4.8 months, from May 8 to October 1, with an average daily high temperature above 86°F. The hottest day of the year is July 17, with an average high of 90°F and low of 73°F.
+The hot season lasts for 4.8 months, from May 8 to October 1, with an average daily high temperature above 86°F. The hottest month of the year in Lakeland is August, with an average high of 90°F and low of 73°F.

-The cool season lasts for 2.6 months, from December 5 to February 22, with an average daily high temperature below 75°F. The coldest day of the year is January 15, with an average low of 50°F and high of 71°F.
+The cool season lasts for 2.6 months, from December 5 to February 22, with an average daily high temperature below 75°F. The coldest month of the year in Lakeland is January, with an average low of 50°F and high of 71°F.

 In Lakeland, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.